husseinfadin/Project-Collage-Major-Data-visualization-/README.md

 Rank - Rank by median earnings (the dataset is ordered by this column).
 Major_code - Major code.<br>
-Major - Major description.
+Major - Major description.<br>
-Major_category - Category of major.
+Major_category - Category of major.<br>
-Total - Total number of people with major.
+Total - Total number of people with major.<br>
-Sample_size - Sample size (unweighted) of full-time.
+Sample_size - Sample size (unweighted) of full-time.<br>
-Men - Male graduates.
+Men - Male graduates.<br>
-Women - Female graduates.
+Women - Female graduates.<br>
-ShareWomen - Women as share of total.
+ShareWomen - Women as share of total.<br>
-Employed - Number employed.
+Employed - Number employed.<br>
-Median - Median salary of full-time, year-round workers.
+Median - Median salary of full-time, year-round workers.<br>
-Low_wage_jobs - Number in low-wage service jobs.
+Low_wage_jobs - Number in low-wage service jobs.<br>
-Full_time - Number employed 35 hours or more.
+Full_time - Number employed 35 hours or more.<br>
-Part_time - Number employed less than 35 hours.
+Part_time - Number employed less than 35 hours.<br>
 Using visualizations, we can start to explore questions from the dataset like:

 Do students in more popular majors make more money?
-Using scatter plots
+Using scatter plots<br>
 How many majors are predominantly male?
-Predominantly female?
+Predominantly female?<br>
-Using histograms
+Using histograms<br>
-Which category of majors have the most students?
+Which category of majors have the most students?<br>
 Using bar plots